james-grant1/undergrad_MC_course/tutorials/source/tutorial4c.rst

 |action| Run the calculation for the first value of the partial pressure stated in the CONTROL file.
 It should take around *x* minutes to complete.

-|action| Once the calculation is complete, open the OUTPUT.000 file and note the average number and fluctuations of CH\ :sub:`4` \ which can be found near the very end of the OUTPUT.000 file: **script to extract these values instead?**
+|action| Once the calculation is complete, open the OUTPUT.000 file and note the average number and fluctuations of CH\ :sub:`4` \ which can be found near the very end of the OUTPUT.000 file:

 .. code-block:: html